 Each year, thousands of international students successfully gain a visa to study in the United Kingdom.
 The UK government welcomes international students, and there is no limit on the number of student visas that can be issued.

-UK immigration and visas are managed by the UK Border Agency (UKBA).
-Please check the UKBA website for more information.
+UK immigration and visas are managed by the UK government’s Home Office.
+Please check the UK Visas and Immigration website for more information.

 This depends on your nationality and immigration status.
 Find out if you need a visa to study in the UK here: www.gov.uk/check-uk-visa

 When should I apply for a visa?

-- attend an interview or a biometric test.
+- attend an interview or enrol your biometric information

 What kind of visa do I need?

-The following two visas are suitable for students who want to do a short course, or an 11-month English language course for up to 11 months:
+The following two visas are suitable for students who want to do a short course or an English language course for up to 11 months:

-- Student visitor visa: You can apply if you are 18 years old or over and you want to study in the UK for up to 6 months.
-If you want to study purely English language courses, you can apply for an extended student visitor visa to stay for up to 11 months.
+- Short-term student visa: You can apply if you are aged 18 or over, and you want to study in the UK for up to six months.
+If you want to join an English language course, you can apply for an extended visa to stay for up to 11 months.

-The following two visas allow you to do a longer course in the UK.
-Your course must be at a school, college or university on the UKBA list of trusted sponsors.
+The following two visas allow you to do a longer course in the UK:

 - Tier 4 (Child) student visa: You can apply if you are between 4 and 17 years old.
 If you are between 4 and 15 years old, you must be coming to the UK to be educated at an independent, fee-paying school.

 - Tier 4 (General) student visa: You can apply if you want to study in the UK and you are aged 16 or over, and meet certain eligibility requirements (click here for details).

 Find out more

-You can find out more about visas on the UKBA website.
+You can find out more about UK study visas on the UK Visas and Immigration website.